Ty-Won/DPM/README.md

 Mcgill's Design principles and methods course.

-By using lego mindstorms and Lejos to adapt java code to the mindstorms, we make robots do some interesting things.
+Using Lego Mindstorms and the Lejos Java API to create intelligent robots